-A Will is a legal instrument that permits a person to make decisions on how one’s estate will be managed and distributed after death.
+A Will is a legal instrument that permits a person to make decisions on how one’s estate is managed and distributed after death.
 If there is no Will, state laws dictate how the estate is distributed.
-It is important to note that having a Will does not necessarily avoid Probate; however, it does ensure that assets are distributed to those you choose in a manner you desire at the end of the Probate process.
+It is important to note that having a Will does not avoid Probate; however, it does ensure that assets are distributed to those you choose at the end of the Probate process.

-Estate planning documents have legal binding effect, similar to the way contracts work.
-Generic forms available online cannot meet your specific needs, are often not completed properly, and almost always end in lengthy and expensive court proceedings to determine how to distribute your estate.
-An estate planning attorney can save your loved ones unnecessary stress and expense by ensuring that your documents are properly drafted
+Estate planning documents have a legally binding effect, similar to the way contracts work.
+Generic forms available online are unlikely to meet your specific needs, are often not completed properly, and almost always end in lengthy and expensive court proceedings to determine how to distribute your estate.
+An estate planning attorney can save your loved ones unnecessary stress and expense by ensuring that your documents are properly drafted.

-There are many different types of Trusts, some revocable (can be changed over time) and some irrevocable (no changes can be made once written).
+There are many different types of Trusts, some revocable (can be changed over time) and some irrevocable (no changes can be made once executed).
 One of the simplest ways to avoid Probate is through a revocable Trust (also called a living Trust or an intervivos Trust).
 A Trust is a legal arrangement in which a Trustee holds legal title to property for a beneficiary.
 There are three main “players” in a Trust: Settlor, Trustee, and Beneficiary.
 The Settlor is typically the only person who can make changes to the Trust document.
-In a conventional living (or intervivos) Trust, the Settlor, Beneficiary, and Trustee are initially the same person.
-It is only when the Settlor becomes unable to handle his or her own financial affairs that a successor Trustee (chosen by the Settlor) takes over management of the Trust.
-The Trust assets are to be used first and foremost for the benefit of the Settlor, with the remainder beneficiaries receiving an interest in the Trust only after the Settlor’s death (the same way that a person’s estate passes to his or her beneficiaries under a Will).
+In a conventional living Trust, the Settlor, Beneficiary, and Trustee are initially the same person.
+It is only when the Settlor becomes unable to handle their own financial affairs that a successor Trustee (chosen by the Settlor) takes over management of the Trust.
+The Trust assets are to be used first and foremost for the benefit of the Settlor, with the remainder beneficiaries receiving an interest in the Trust only after the Settlor’s death (the same way that a person’s estate passes to their beneficiaries under a Will).

 Just as with your investments, your Estate Plan should be reviewed annually.
-Family structures and finances change and adjustments to your Estate Plan may need to be made to reflect these life changes.
+Family structures and finances change and adjustments to your Estate Plan may be needed to reflect these life changes.
 Your Estate Plan will only perform as intended if it is kept up to date.

 Trusts are helpful estate planning instruments for many reasons.
-First and foremost, they can avoid Probate, a court-overseen procedure for administering and distributing a decedent’s estate.
+First and foremost, they can avoid Probate, a court-overseen procedure for administering and distributing a deceased person’s estate.
 Trusts can also help avoid estate taxes, which in Oregon, are triggered by an estate over $1,000,000.
-One of the best features of a Trust is its flexibility in how your assets can be distributed at your death.
+One of the more important features of a Trust is its flexibility in how your assets can be distributed at your death.
 Bequests are typically given outright; however, there are times when that is not the best way to leave someone money.
 Trusts provide maximum flexibility in the distribution of assets, much more so than a basic Will.
 Parents of blended families can also benefit from the distribution flexibility that Trusts offer.
 The best way to determine if you need a Trust is to meet with us.
-We know what questions to ask to help you determine the best type of Estate Plan for your needs.
+We know what questions to ask to help you determine the type of Estate Plan ideally suited to meet your needs.

 Durable Power of Attorney for finances (DPA) names the person responsible for managing your finances in the event you are unable to manage them yourself.
 Even in a Trust-centered Estate Plan, the DPA plays an important role, governing the assets held outside the Trust.
 In the event of your incapacitation, your successor Trustee will take over and manage your Trust assets while your agent under the DPA will manage all non-Trust assets.